farmera/sare_grant/study_methods.md

 Though it offers a qualitative view only, an index image produced from a kite remains a useful tool to help identify and track potential trouble spots in a developing crop.
 Having a simple kite rig in the back of the truck can assist in crop scouting.
-With a clear sky and a brisk wind, a kite flight takes thirty minutes or so and is time well spent if it points out regions of a field that are underdeveloped or damaged.
+With a clear sky and brisk wind, a kite flight takes thirty minutes and is time well spent if it points out regions of the field that are underdeveloped or damaged.

 While the result produced in __Figure 4__  is useful and may be achieved for a couple hundred dollars and a weekend of practice, these are __qualitative__ and not __quantitative__ results.
 If the goal is to precisely determine